HJNVR/high_priority_papers/README.md

 $ pip install investpy

 # How to run
 - Input user-defined parameters into config.json.
-See the 'Configuration settings' section below for more details.
+See the `Configuration settings` section below for more details.
 - Run the specific research paper's `py` file to download raw data and generate features for the paper.
 - Result/output file (csv) can be found in the `result` folder.